By Andrew Wilding..

 In my hypnotherapy sessions I use the 8Hz frequency (the same brain state as dreaming) because that makes it easier to relax more deeply.
 Depth is important because the deeper and more relaxed you are, the less you are effected by your critical thinking, and it’s your own critical thinking that holds you back from believing that you can have what you want, or you can be who you want to be.

 When I began using isochronic pulses with binaural beats in my hypnotherapy sessions, I observed a much deeper level of relaxation and a more agreeable reaction to positive suggestions, than I observed without using sound.
 The psychoacoustic aspect of my hypnotherapy practice is created with extreme care.
 In order to find the most beneficial, harmonious, and healing frequencies to activate the FFR, I turned to the Tibetan Chakra system, in which each of our 7 Chakras is activated and balanced by an exact frequency (a musical note).
-Tibetan monks produce singing bowls for each of the 7 Chakras.
-Each singing bowl produces a note, tuned by ear, that activates a specific Chakra.
-Authentic Tibetan Chakra singing bowls are all in tune with each other – which means that the notes of each Chakra are consistent.
+Tibetan monks are famous for their singing bowls for each of the 7 Chakras.
+Each singing bowl produces a note that activates a specific Chakra.
+The relevance of an “A” at 432Hz as opposed to the standard 440Hz is discussed in a recent article: The Harmony of 432 Hz and 528 Hz – Tuning In to the Cosmic Hum

 It’s well known that every substance in the universe has a resonant frequency – the exact frequency that causes the substance to vibrate.
 If you sing the exact note of a guitar string, the string will vibrate, and this is called sympathetic resonance.
 Many instruments have “sympathetic strings”, such as the Indian sitar, which build up their sound as the instrument is played.
 Producing the exact note of one of your Chakras causes sympathetic resonance to occur in your body and in that Chakra, which connects to a set of emotions and belief systems – all the different angles of the challenge that you are working on.
 Allowing your brain to go into the frequency-following response and working through the Chakras one by one, is a complete psycho-emotional balancing process.
 The sound is the blueprint for each Chakra to come back into balance, and as that occurs, you can let go of the beliefs that were holding you back.